The process of encrypting PII data according to the time-based Privacy Algorithm is shown below.

 Using the decrypted data

-Identify the consent levels you need.
+Identify the data purposes you need

-Create a decrypted stream
+Create a privacy stream